June 15–17, 2026

 Reed hosts a podcast called Marketing Matters, which airs live on Wednesdays on Wharton’s Sirius XM Channel 132 Business Radio.
 He teaches customer analysis, branding, and consumer psychology to undergraduate, graduate, doctoral, and executive students.

-Additional speakers to be announced soon.
+Additional speakers will be announced soon.